alphafoobar/cito/core/README.md

 ### `SEND` ###

-When a user sends a `cito.event.Message` to the server this can be recieved using the `@OnSend` annotation:
+When a user sends a `cito.event.Message` to the server this can be received using the `@OnSend` annotation:

 	public void onSend(@Observes @OnSend Message) { ... }